WELCOME TO OUR GALLERY OF COPPER PLAQUES (STYLE CATEGORIES 1.2.5 & 1.2.6, PRICE CODES MC1 & MC2) )

 PLEASE CONTACT US

 The prices for these styles for various size plaques is given on the PRICE web page (click here or on PRICE in gold masthead) , listed under Style Categories 1.2.5 and 1.2.6, with Price Codes MC1 & MC2.
 Or, you can fill out and submit our on-line Request a quote form.
 You can also call or email us for a price quote on a specific plaque.
-Our knowledgeable and helpful Customer Service Representatives, Christie and Regina, will respond to your request promptly.
-You can call us at 951-698-8484 or email us at email@example.com.
+One of our knowledgeable and helpful Customer Service Representatives, Christie, Regina, or Liz, will respond to your request promptly.
+You can call us at 951-698-8484 or email us at firstname.lastname@example.org.

 We will work with you to design and build the exact plaque you want.
 We would like to make your plaque, and we are confident that you will be pleased with it.
 We take great pride in every product we make for our valued clients.
 We offer a 2 year warranty on all our products, and our indoor plaques will last many decades without degradation.